kilbot/WooCommerce-POS/README.md

 * Tweak: Back to server side filtering until localstorage is complete

 ### 0.2.10 ###
-* New: Update cart quanitity
+* New: Update cart quantity
 * Tweak: Improvement to cart load time
 * Tweak: Prevent New Order emails to admin
 * Fix: No shipping fees on cart items